xdy/xdy-pf2e-workbench/README.md

 * Option to automatically increase Wounded when Dying is removed (handles the feats [Bounce Back](https://2e.aonprd.com/Feats.aspx?ID=1441) and [Numb to Death](https://2e.aonprd.com/Feats.aspx?ID=1182)
 * Option to hold control or shift to quickly increase/decrease item quantities by 5 or 10 (from https://github.com/Djphoenix719/FVTT-PF2EToolbox)
 * Option to colorize the items per rarity on the player sheet like on the npc sheet.
 * Option to add a button to all npcs that sends the relevant Recall Knowledge checks to chat (for skills only, lores not handled yet).
+Has suboption to hide the npc token name on the chat card.
+* Option to either expand all damage cards, or only expand new cards.
+If the latter, on a refresh the last three messages are expanded if they are damage cards.

 Experimental features:
 None right now.
 (Though some feature settings are experimental.)